mediafellows/ansible-role-logrotate/README.md

   - { name: my_app, path: /path/to/log/file.log }
 ```

-Unless specified in file list it will the global variables for logrotate settings:
+Unless specified in file list it will use the global variables for logrotate settings:

 ```yaml
 logrotate_interval: weekly